w0lfram1te/extended-http-server/README.md

 # Extended Python Server

-This extends the basic functionalities of the basic Python3 web server module `http.server`.
+This extends the basic functionalities of the basic Python3 `http.server` module.